Powers of Darkness: Mörkrets makter (Sweden)

+Mörkrets Makters was illustrated by Swedish graphic artist Emil Åberg (1864–1940) from Uppsala.
+These are in turn probably the earliest depictions of Dracula ever published.

 Makt myrkranna (Iceland)

 The Icelandic serial, Makt myrkranna, appeared in the Reykjavik newspaper Fjallkonan from January 1900 to March 1901.
-Later in 1901 it was published as a book under Stoker's name, with the translation credited to Valdimar Ásmundsson and publication simply to "Nokkrir Prentarar," which means "various publishers."
+Later in 1901 it was published as a book under Stoker's name, with the translation credited to Valdimar Ásmundsson and publication simply to "Nokkrir Prentarar", which means "various publishers".
 It shortened the Aftonbladet variant drastically to 47,000 words and added references to Icelandic sagas.
 Where Mörkrets had retained the epistolary format of Stoker's novel throughout, Makt dispenses with it after the Transylvanian section.